reacherhq/reacher-js/README.md

 yarn add @reacherhq/api # Or npm install @reacherhq/api
 ```

-Then open there are two ways to use the library: by sending single API requests, or using batch verification.
+There are two ways to use the library: by sending single API requests, or by using batch verification.

-### Single Email Verification
+### 1. Single Email Verification

 ```typescript
 import { checkSingle } from '@reacherhq/api';